Guest blog post by Cash Newmann

 If you want to lower the chances of getting in trouble, you need to make sure you’re being a good neighbor to your fellow broadcasters (and to your neighbors.
 If you don’t follow all of this, you could even interfere with cell phones, wireless internet and ham radio operators near your house):

-1. Pick an open frequency.
-Here’s a site that helps you find one if you’re in the USA, searching by zip code:
+1. PICK AN OPEN FREQUENCY.
+Again, here’s the site that helps you find one if you’re in the USA, searching by zip code:

-Once you’ve found a frequency, you may want to drive around just to verify it’s clean.
+Once you’ve found a frequency, drive around listening just to verify it’s clean.
 “Stepping” on an existing broadcaster is a sure way to get a visit from the goons.
 Treat your fellow broadcasters as you would like to be treated!

-2. MAKE SURE THAT YOU ARE RUNNING THE LOW-PASS FILTER BETWEEN YOUR TRANSMITTER AND ANTENNA.
+2. MAKE SURE THAT YOU ARE RUNNING A TRANSMITTER WITH A BUILT-IN LOW-PASS FILTER!
 Other than picking an open frequency, this is ABSOLUTELY THE MOST IMPORTANT THING I CAN TELL YOU.
 This prevents your transmitter from splattering itself all over different frequency multiples via “Harmonics”.
 Meaning, if you are operating a cheapie transmitter with no low-pass filter at 100MHz, then you are also broadcasting at 200MHz, 400MHz, and so on.
 This is NOT being a good neighbor, and you may be interfering with other communications on other bands even though 100MHz might have been a clear channel.

 All the small made-in-China transmitters listed here are incredibly inexpensive, and represent a great leap in technology and price from any previous transmitters that can solidly hold on one station with no drift.
-They are cheap, but they do NOT have built-in low-pass filters, so you need to add one between the transmitter output and the antenna.
+Many others like them do NOT have built-in low-pass filters, so you need to add one between the transmitter output and the antenna, which is more expensive than buying one of the two I list in this article that DO have the low-pass filter built in.

-3. Don’t have your audio output volume too high from the computer or iPod that’s running into the audio input of the transmitter.
+4. Don’t have your audio output volume too high from the computer or iPod that’s running into the audio input of the transmitter.
 Check the volume of transmission on a car radio a block from your transmitter.
 It should be comparable with commercial stations.
 NEVER louder.
+(And not quieter.)
 Audio material with consistent dynamics, i.e. a close-to-even volume, is better to use than audio material with lots of dynamics.

 WHAT TO BROADCAST if you don’t have your own material, or enough to fill 24-7.